apache/spark/docs/security.rst

 '''''''''''''''''''''

 The Google authentication backend can be used to authenticate users against Google using OAuth2.
-You must specify the domains to restrict login, separated with a comma, to only members of those domains.
+You must specify the email domains to restrict login, separated with a comma, to only members of those domains.

 .. code-block:: bash